JaPrad/GamifyingEdu/README.md

 # EduSimulations
-Where visual media &amp; natural simulations enhance a STEM education
+Where we bring labs onto laps - using creative coding & natural simulations to enhance a STEM education